 A. Marriage is covenantal.
 That means it is exclusive.
 It is founded on fidelity.
 It is intended to be permanent, only dissolved at death.
 Though scripture does provide legitimate grounds for divorce, divorce is to be rare and unusual.
 Jesus taught, “What God has joined together, let not man separate” (Matt 19:6).

 B. Next, marriage is bodily union.
 “They shall become one flesh.”
 This means a marriage is normally consummated and sealed by sexual intercourse.
 Sex both enacts and depicts the one flesh union of a man and a woman.
+The union of a married couple is more than physical, but it normally includes the physical.

-C. And third, marriage is a union of one man and one woman in particular.
+C. And third, on the next page of your handout, marriage is a union of one man and one woman in particular.
 Gender complementarity is definitional to marriage, not optional.
 It is of the essence of the thing.
 Why?
 Two reasons.

 1. First, because as you see in our definition, procreation is one of the designed ends for marriage.
 Again, marriage is the God-given means in Genesis 2 for fulfilling the God-given command in Genesis 1 to be fruitful and multiply.
 A man and woman are both necessary for procreation.
 Not only that, but as we’ve seen in previous weeks of this class, God has given fathers and mothers distinct roles to play in the nurture and care of children.